giantswarm/kong-app/README.md

 ## Configuration

 This Chart is configured to deploy *Kong Enterprise*.
-For instructions on how to deploy Kong Enterprise please read [Kong Enterprise](#kong-enterprise)
+For instructions on how to deploy Kong Enterprise please read [Kong Enterprise](#kong-enterprise).

 When supplying a set of custom configuration options, only include configuation you want to change. **DO NOT** copy the whole `values.yaml` file.